 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Martin has relatively fewer families with younger children, and/or college students.
 Combined, this makes Martin a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The population of Martin has a very low overall level of education: only 9.62% of people over 25 hold a 4-year college degree or higher.
+The citizens of Martin have a very low rate of college education: just 9.62% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Martin in 2022 was $30,164, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $120,656 for a family of four.
 However, Martin contains both very wealthy and poor people as well.